 The dog lover in me hates what he did, but the man and sports fan in me forgave him and believed that he deserved a second chance after serving his time.
 The man of color that I am will support Vick for what I've seen him do both on and off the field.
 Speaking with people about his wrongs, taking care of his mother, family and friends, seeing how loved he is by those that know him and seeing how he doesn't shy away from the drama he caused makes me think about all of those days we spent watching him on the gridiron, running circles around opposing defenses while throwing pure lasers from his left arm.

 Just like fellow Newport News, VA native Allen Iverson, we cheered and celebrated #7 for what he represented and for being himself.
 And we continue to support and defend him despite the hate that follows him around.

 As a player, Vick still holds two NFL records; most career rushing yards by a QB (6,109) and most rushing yards by a QB in a season (1,039).
 He was voted to the Pro Bowl four times and won the NFL Comeback Player of the Year Award in 2010.
 It's a shame that the Falcons didn't win the Super Bowl this past Monday, as you just had the feeling that he would have been part of that Super Bowl victory, and I feel they would have honored #7 in some way if they had held on to the lead and hoisted the Lombardi Trophy.

-Michael Vick might not be Hall of Fame worthy, but he did change the game and he meant, and still means, something significant to all.
+Michael Vick might not be Hall of Fame bound, but he did change the game and he meant, and still means, something significant to all.
 To me, that makes him a cultural icon.